hyperads/ios-sdk/README.md

 Please complete the steps listed below to download and set-up HADFramework - Hyper SDK for iOS.

-* [Download](https://github.com/hyperads/ios-sdk/releases) latest release and extract the HADFramework for iOS.
+* [Download](https://github.com/hyperads/ios-sdk/releases) the latest release and extract the HADFramework for iOS.
 * Open your project target _General_ tab.
 * Drag the `HADFramework.framework` file to _Embedded Binaries_.
 Make sure **Copy items if needed** is selected.
 * Add the `AdSupport` and `CoreTelephony` frameworks to your project.